fmstacco/data-maturity-assessment/README.md

 **Short Assessment** - a ***quick*** assessment with fewer questions could be implemented in order to address potential customers who don’t have the time to answer the complete assessment.

 **Login** - for future development it would be nice to have a ***signup and login*** feature in order for the user to get the results.
 It would be great for the business to expand its mailing list of potential clients to offer its services.

+**404 Page** - it can be improved for better user experience UX/UI.

 # Technologies Used